camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 the `# flowControl` section.

-The `rampUp` value refers to the warmup period or how long it takes to go for the current write rate to the one set in the limit (assuming the rate higher than the limit).
-This value is given in seconds and can't be set null nor negative.
+The `rampUp` value refers to the warmup period or how long it takes to go from the effective write rate limit to the configured limit.
+This value is given in seconds and can not be set null nor negative.

 The `limit` is the static value that we can configure to the write rate,